 Belgaum / Belgavi

-Belgaum is officially known as Belgavi and is the district head quarters of Belgaum district.
-This town located at the northern fag end of the state and Goa on West and Maharashtra on West and North-West forming the border States.
+Belgaum is officially known as Belgavi and is the district headquarters of Belgaum district.
+This town is located at the northern fag end of the state and Goa on the West and Maharashtra on the West and North-West forming the border States.
 It is one of the ancient towns of Karnataka.
 It is declared as the second capital of Karnataka.

-Originally Venugrama (town of bamboos), Belgaum City is a treasure house of cultures due to its peculiar geographical location.
-Nestling in the foothills of the enchanting Sahyadris (Western Ghats), with River Markandeya, an important tributary of the Ghataprabha rises near Belur village in Khanapur taluk and runs in a North east direction through Belgaum.
-Its natural beauty & environment are a world of contrast & harmonies with swift & kaleidoscopic change in topography, vegetation and climate, making it a veritable paradise or a "poor man’s Switzerland.
+Originally Venugrama (town of bamboo), Belgaum City is a treasure house of cultures due to its peculiar geographical location.
+Nestling in the foothills of the enchanting Sahyadris (Western Ghats), River Markandeya, an important tributary of the Ghataprabha rises near Belur village in Khanapur taluk and runs in a Northeast direction through Belgaum.
+Its natural beauty & environment are a world of contrast & harmonies with swift & kaleidoscopic change in topography, vegetation, and climate, making it a veritable paradise or a ‘poor man’s Switzerland.

 Rulers of Belgaum

-During twelfth century Ratta dynasty shifted from nearby Saundatti and founded this city in place covered with bamboo [venu in Sanskrit] trees and named the city as “Venugrama” and it was latter called “Venupura”.
-Pillars found inside Belgaum fort have Kannada inscriptions in Nagari scripts, one from 1199 by Ratta King Kartaveerya IV.
+During the twelfth-century Ratta dynasty shifted from nearby Saundatti and founded this city in a place covered with bamboo [venu in Sanskrit] trees and named the city ‘Venugrama’ and it was later called ‘Venupura’.
+Pillars found inside Belgaum Fort have Kannada inscriptions in Nagari scripts, one from 1199 by Ratta King Kartaveerya IV.

-Belgaum then on was under different rulers like Yadava dynasty, Khalji dynasty, Vijayanagara Empire, Bahmani Sultanate, Bijapur Sultanate, Mughals, Maratha-Peshwas, Mysore kingdom then British, Kittur Chennamma etc.
+Belgaum then on was under different rulers like the Yadava dynasty, Khalji dynasty, Vijayanagara Empire, Bahmani Sultanate, Bijapur Sultanate, Mughals, Maratha-Peshwas, Mysore kingdom then British, Kittur Chennamma, etc.

-The city is vibrant in culture because it was under different rulers and the city with its proximity to Konkan, Maratha and Kannadika, it is vibrant in culture with unique amalgamation of all these traditions.
+The city is vibrant in culture because it was under different rulers and the city with its proximity to Konkan, Maratha, and Kannadika, it is vibrant in culture with a unique amalgamation of all these traditions.

 Temples of Belgaum